CatMe0w/proma/README.md

 `proma` runs in the following order:

-- Stage 1: Getting thread lists from mobile APIs
+- Stage 1: Getting thread lists from desktop websites

 - Stage 2: Getting posts and comments from mobile APIs